ventsigachev/Algorythms_Python/README.md

 # Algorithms with Python

-## Different Algorithms Solutions with Python
+## Different Algorithm Solutions with Python

 ### Includes: